 We've all been to that wedding: The one where the processional seemingly lasted longer than the ceremony itself because the bridal party was just so darn big.
 But if your list of close friends tops into the teens, you may be facing a similar bridesmaids situation, unless you're willing to make a few (or 10) tough cuts.

 Who should you cut from your bridal party?
 And who should make the cut?
-That's not always a clear cut answer, says Irene S. Levine, Ph.D., psychologist, friendship expert, and creator of The Friendship Blog, who points out you'll be making these tough decisions during a time when you may already feel frenzied and downright overwhelmed.
+That's not always a clear cut answer, says Irene S. Levine, Ph.D., psychologist and friendship expert, who points out you'll be making these tough decisions during a time when you may already feel frenzied and downright overwhelmed.
 But it can be done, and we're here to help you make the best calls you can.

 "Choose bridesmaids with whom communication is easy as opposed to people who will be combative or passive-aggressive," she suggests.
 "And consider whether [each potential bridesmaid] is reliable, dependable and supportive," she says, before you invite anyone to join the party.
 Anyone who doesn't hold these important qualities, she says, shouldn't make the cut.